aeaston1/cc-website/content/about/_index.md

 ---
 title: "About Us"
 date: 2018-07-12T18:19:33+06:00
-heading : "WE ARE ROXO DESIGN.
-AN AWARD-WINNING CREATIVE STUDIO IN FLORIDA." description : "We are specialized in developing forward-thinking brand identities, websites, illustration and animation for all types of customers.
-And we do this by bringing our customers through each phase of the design process with us."
+heading : "WE ARE CRESCENT CONSULTING, A DYNAMIC DATA ENGINEERING CONSULTANCY IN AMSTERDAM." description : "Crescent Consulting is a boutique consulting company that specialises in providing advisory services and assistance to clients across the Data Engineering lifecycle.
+Our approach is human-first, rather than technology driven, as we believe that solving people problems is often the most challenging task yet provides the highest ROI.
+We are passionate about helping our clients achieve their goals and are proud to have a team of experienced professionals who share this commitment."
 expertise_title: "Expertise"
-expertise_sectors: ["Customer Experience Design", "Digital Products", "Development", "Campaign & Content", "Employer Branding", "Animation & Motion Graphics", "Packaging & Product Design", "Retail & Spacial", "Print & Editorial Design", "Concept/Text", "Information Design"]
+expertise_sectors: ["Data Engineering", "Development", "Architecture Design"]
 ---